TurtleNetwork/TurtleNetwork.github.io/_users/turtlenodebot.md

 >
 > If you don’t have 10k $TN (TurtleNetwork) the bot will give an error in the end.

+### List of Bot commands

+[@TurtleNodeBot](https://t.me/TurtleNodeBot) Type the ‘/help’ to show the below commands;

+* /show – Show all added addresses
+* /add – Add an address/alias to the wallet notification list
+* /del – Delete an address/alias from the wallet notification list
+* /tn – Get information about $TN
+* /assets – Show all assets listed in the bot
+* /balance – Calculate the value from an address/alias
+* /notify – Create a price notification for the Waves DEX
+* /tndex – Create a price notification for the TN DEX
+* /tdx – Create a price notification for Tidex
+* /bit – Create a price notification for Bittrex
+* /bin – Create a price notification for Binance
+* /claim – Claim from built in faucet
+* /chatid – Get chatid

 ### New Functions